centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-graylog-restapi.md

 ---
 id: applications-graylog-restapi
-title: Graylog
+title: Graylog Rest API
 ---

 ## Overview

-Graylog is a log management software.
+Graylog is a leading centralized log management solution built to open standards for capturing, storing, and enabling real-time analysis of terabytes of machine data.

+The Centreon Plugin-Pack *Applications-Graylog-Restapi* aims to collect the number of system notifications per serverity and the number of query matches for specific queries by requesting the dedicated built-in RestAPI.

 ## Plugin-Pack assets